KristianRaue/cedalo.github.io/index.md

             <div class="col-md-12 col-sm-12">
                 <div class="person-intro">
                     <h1 class="section-header">Visit our blog for more use cases</h1>
-                    <p>In addition to sponsoring the two Open-Source projects "Eclipse Streamsheets" and "Eclipse Mosquitto" Cedalo also offers premium editions of both products.
-They are called "Cedalo Sheets" and "Cedalo Broker" and you can try them free for 14 days.</p>
                 </div>
             </div>
              {% for post in site.categories["blogposts"] %}